feathersjs/feathers/support.md

 }
 ```

-This interface also made it easier to hook into the execution of those methods and emit events when  they return.
+This interface also makes it easier to hook into the execution of those methods and emit events when they return which can naturally be used to provide real-time functionality.

 ## Do I get websocket events from REST calls?